resourceguru/api-docs/README.md

-# Resource Guru
+# Resource Guru API

-This is REST-base API that uses serialized JSON and Token-based authentication.
+This is REST-style API that uses serialized JSON and OAuth 2 authentication.